piellardj/water-simulation-gpu/README.md

 Each node is influenced by three forces:
 * "vertical spring": each node tends to come back to the mid-height level
-* surface tension: a node tries align itself with its four immediate neighbours
+* surface tension: a node tries to align itself with its four immediate neighbours
 * friction: constant multiplicative factor applied to velocity, lesser than 1, so that the water stops moving eventually

 ## Rendering
 The rendering part has many visual parameters:
 * waves amplitude
-* average waterLevel
+* average water level
-* waterColor
+* water color
 * refraction factor
 * maximum view distance underwater
+* light direction (for specularity)

 For rendering I use a simplified heightmap:
 * RGB channels store the cell's normal, assuming an amplitude of 1